Renassimo/media-openner/readme.md

-# Media Openner Chrome Extension
+# Media Picker Chrome Extension

 A simple Chrome extension that allows users to quickly open images in a new tab or window.
 Useful for previewing images, downloading, or viewing them at full size.